BALEVANI/theflashcard/README.md

 * html
 * css
 * javascript
-* box-icon
-* google font

 ## Description
-This is a website for funiture and it's responsive for any device screen.
-You purchase funitures on it.
+This is a website for Flashcard Functions Only

 ## Setup/Installation Requirements